Ir1Ka/ss-server-manager/README-client.md

 # Client usage tutorial

-This tutorial is for a tutorial on the client side of the server configured with this project.
+This tutorial is for the client side of the server configured with this project.

 ## Client device